RohanAlexander/telling_stories_with_data/_book/89-concluding.md

 Thinking through production and SQL and things like, a next natural step is...

 We often hear the phrase let the data speak.
 Hopefully by this point you understand that never happens.
-Never do anything in moderation, and if you can't do anything else then, be kind.
+All that we can do is to acknowledge that we are the ones using data to tell stories, and strive and seek to make them worthy.